Amanda Svensson

 Amanda Sofia Svensson (born 5 June 1987) is a Swedish author of novels.
-Her fourth novel, A System so Magnificent it is Blinding, was translated into English.
+Her second novel, Välkommen till den här världen, was shortlisted for Sweden's August Prize.
+The English translation of her fourth novel, A System so Magnificent it is Blinding, was shortlisted for the Warwick Prize for Women in Translation.

 Biography

 Born in Arlöv as the daughter of journalist Per Svensson and Ann-Sofie Svensson, she grew up in Malmö.
-She started writing at a young age and at seventeen she reached the final of Lilla Augustpriset.
-She got her education at writing at Fridhems folkhögskola in Svalöv between 2006 and 2008 and studied from 2011 literature and French at Lund University.
+She started writing at a young age.
+She studied at Fridhems folkhögskola in Svalöv between 2006 and 2008.
+In 2011, she began studying literature and French at Lund University.

+Career

+Svensson's debut novel, Hey Dolly, was published in 2008.

-Amanda Svensson debuted as an author in 2008 in the published Hey Dolly.
-Her second book Välkommen till den här världen was nominated to Augustpriset in 2011.
+Her second book, Välkommen till den här världen, was shortlisted for the August Prize in 2011.

+Her fourth novel, Ett system så magnifikt att det bländar, was published in 2019.
+It was awarded the Per Olov Enquist Literary Prize and Svenska Dagbladet’s Literature Prize.
+It was also shortlisted for Tidningen Vi’s Literature Prize.
+An English translation by Nichola Smalley, A System so Magnificent it is Blinding, was published in 2022 and was shortlisted for the 2023 Warwick Prize for Women in Translation.
+It was also longlisted for the 2023 International Booker Prize.

+Svensson also works as a translator, and has translated works by Ali Smith, Tessa Hadley, and Kristen Roupenian.

 Om 17 August 2012, Svensson presented an episode of the Sveriges Radio show Sommar i P1.